RosarioDavi/travel-square/journals/muhammad_rahman.md

 12/8
+I still have the 3 modals left for admin.
+Once that's done, I'm going to try and consolidate them under one admin component.
+Currently, the Navbar has a categories component and an unapproved venues component.
+I'll look at what does done in the trucks demo to see how I can split them in one component.
+I LOVE Redux.
+Now that the fetch logic is complete, all I have left for this is building the modals with putting in the forms.
+I'm still a little hazy on passing in props, but Lena had hers working so I may ask her.
+Once that's done, I'll move on to implementing the city, state searches on the explore and local reviews pages.

 12/7
 Spent today converting all the fetch logic in the admin components into Redux functions.
 I can't lie: using Redux is fun.
 The fact that I can quickly set up the headers just once and not have to worry about additional lines of code that could break really helps.
 Storing all the logic inside a store definitely helps with pinpointing issues and the isLoading tag that comes with query usage is cool as heck.
 I'm probably going to use all of what I learned into building out the remaining searches with city and state.
 Apparently, that's been haunting Rosario, who consulted a bunch of other cohort mates to tackle it.
 Sounds like a fun challenge if you ask me!